Emotions in Online Content Diffusion: Robustness Checks

 \section{Robustness Checks}

 A battery of tests validated our results and confirm their robustness.
-First, although emotions were expressed and detected in the content of articles, it is still uncertain whether and how readers received these emotions.
-We therefore analyzed the emotions expressed in the articles' comments.
+First, although emotions were expressed and detected in the content of articles, it was still uncertain whether and how readers received these emotions.
+We therefore analyzed the emotions expressed in the articles' comments to examine how readers receive the expressed emotions.
 We first selected out the articles that expressed an extreme emotion.
-In particular, for each of the eight discrete emotions, we selected articles with only one of the emotion intensity scores as higher than 1.96 and others as lower than 1.96.
-Because all emotion intensity scores were standardized as z-scores, the threshold of 1.96 indicates that the articles selected out have only one of the emotion intensity scores which is statistically higher than has an average article at a 95\% significance level, whereas other emotion intensity scores are not statistically significantly higher than that of an average article.
-Our results show that the most expressed emotion in comments is consistent with the emotion most expressed in the associated article (See Figure \ref{fig:CommentNew}).
-For example, if anxiety is the most expressed emotion in an article, anxiety would also be the most expressed emotion in the comments.
-Our results demonstrate that the audience can well receive the emotions in an article.
-This shows that the audience can receive the same emotion expressed in the article, which is consistent with the prior research \citep{berger2012makes,ferrara2015measuring}.
+In particular, for each of the four negative emotional expressions, we selected articles with only one of the emotional expression intensity scores as higher than 1.96 and others as lower than 1.96.
+Our results demonstrate that the audience can receive the same emotion expressed in the article, which is consistent with the prior research on emotional contagion \citep[e.g.,][]{hatfield1993emotional,barsade2002ripple}\footnote{Because all emotional expression intensity scores were standardized as z-scores, the threshold of 1.96 indicates that the articles selected out have only one of the emotion intensity scores that is statistically higher than that of an an average article at a 95\% significance level, whereas other emotion intensity scores are not statistically significantly higher than that of an average article.
+Our results show that the most expressed emotion in comments is consistent with the emotion most expressed in the associated article (See Figure \ref{fig:CommentNew} in Appendix \ref{appendix: Robust Figures}).
+For example, if anxiety is the most expressed emotion in an article, anxiety would be, on average, the most expressed emotion in the comments.}.
+Our results also show that the audience may have other emotions different from the emotion most expressed in the content.
+This suggests that emotional contagion is not the only mechanism that drives an audience's emotions, which is consistent with the EASI framework \citep{van2009emotions}.
+Second, our sample includes articles with only a few words but with videos.
+The emotions in these articles may be expressed mainly in videos instead of the text, although, in most cases, the emotions expressed are consistent between the text and video.
+Our emotion analysis approach focused exclusively on emotional expressions embedded in text; thus, we dropped those articles with videos and that were shorter than 90\% of the articles in length, and replicated our analysis with this new sample (see Table \ref{tab:novideo} in Appendix \ref{appendix: Robust Tables}).
+The results are qualitatively consistent with our main results.
+Third, information novelty is arguably an influential factor in information diffusion \citep{berger2012makes,vosoughi2018spread}, and novel information may appear with emotional expressions (e.g., surprise, disgust) \citep{vosoughi2018spread}.
+We add \textit{article originality} (a verification by the WeChat platform that indicated officially whether an article is original) to our main model to control for information novelty.
+We use a dummy variable for which an article is coded as 1 if it is original and as 0 if it is reproduced, verified by the WeChat platform.
+The results are shown in Table \ref{tab:origin} in Appendix \ref{appendix: Robust Tables}, and the effects are qualitatively consistent with the previous results after controlling for article originality.
+Finally, we implemented a placebo test through random treatment analysis to further address the possible false significance concern.
+Specifically, we shuffled the emotion vectors and randomly assigned them to the articles in our sample.
+We then estimated our partial-linear instrumental variable model with the new dataset.
+We repeated this procedure ten times and all results show that the effects of negative emotional expressions are insignificant, which gives us confidence to argue that our estimated significant effects are not driven by large sample size\footnote{Unfortunately, we were unable to get the distribution in our limited amount of time due to time complexity and large sample size.
+The time complexity of XGBoost algorithm that we used in the double machine learning framework is $O(Kdx_0\log{ n})$ (here $x_0$ denotes the number of non-missing entries in the training data, $d$ denotes the maximum depth of the tree and $K$ denotes the total number of trees).
+Empirically it took us over one week per round, and, therefore, we were unable to repeat it thousands of times to get the distribution.}.